ETakola/NorthernLapwing_CurrentFutureMovements/README.md

 The IBM framework enables mechanistic exploration of spatially and temporally explicit processes, allowing for a more realistic representation of species-environment interactions than aggregate-level models.
 By capturing individual variability in behavior, movement, reproduction, and survival, we aim to identify critical drivers of lapwing population trends and assess conservation and land management interventions.

-Hwew ia a picture of a Northern Lapwing: https://cdn.download.ams.birds.cornell.edu/api/v1/asset/609204339/2400
+Here ia a picture of a Northern Lapwing: https://cdn.download.ams.birds.cornell.edu/api/v1/asset/609204339/2400

 ## Scientific Motivation